Accessibility online - what editors need to know

 Where can I get help?

-The KI web team can provide you with Siteimprove - a tool where you can track broken links, spelling mistakes, content and functions related accessibility problems, etc. If you need a Siteimprove account, contact firstname.lastname@example.org.
+The KI web administration can provide you with Siteimprove - a tool where you can track broken links, spelling mistakes, content and functions related accessibility problems, etc. If you need a Siteimprove account, contact firstname.lastname@example.org.